-The company includes both Microvision, Inc. ("Microvision") and its consolidated subsidiary, Lumera Corporation ("Lumera") (collectively the "Company").
+The company has historically included both Microvision, Inc. ("Microvision") and its consolidated subsidiary, Lumera Corporation ("Lumera") (collectively the "Company").
 The Company designs and markets information display and image capture products and products utilizing its optical and related materials technology.
-The Company is developing and seeks to commercialize technologies and products in two business segments relating to the display, capture and transmission of information:
+Historically, the Company has developed and sought to commercialize technologies and products in two business segments relating to the display, capture and transmission of information:

-- Microvision Develops and commercializes scanned beam technology for information displays and image capture products. - Lumera Develops proprietary polymer materials and products based on those materials for a broad range of applications.
+- Microvision Develops and commercializes scanned beam technology for information displays and image capture products. - Lumera Develops and commercializes a new class of organic non-linear optical materials that can be used to change the properties of light waves used to transmit information.